 The Hollow Man

-T.S.Eliot's poem, “The Hollow Men”, has imagery that inspired Garr to capture some of it in a digital painting.
+T.S.Eliot's poem, “The Hollow Men”, in particular, contains imagery that inspired Garr to capture it in a digital painting.

 The poem follows the otherworldly journey of the “Hollow Men” — broken, lost souls.
 The “Hollow Men” can't convert their motions into physical actions, nor accomplish their needs.
 The awareness of their own hollowness makes it impossible for them to move on.